 Involuntary Battle to the Death: The entire mamodo battle becomes this for some of the more peaceful mamodo.
-Kolulu mentions that these mamodo are implanted with an alternate, more violent personality so they are forced to compete.
+Certain mamodo who are unlikely to want to use their spells at all are given evil alternate personalities that love fighting.

 Jerk with a Heart of Gold: Parco Folgore, a Handsome Lech pop star who spends most of his time chasing after bambinas.
 Oh, and he's also really devoted to his patheticaly underpowered demon partner, Kanchome.

 Also Kiyo, who doesn't appear to have any redeeming qualities when we first see him and still has some real jerkass moments.

 Naomi could count as well.
 Even if she tortures Zatch whenever they meet, there are still instances where she not as bad as she seems (i.e. Saving Zatch on one occasion and cleaning the playground when it's left a mess.)
 Also in the bonus comic in volume 33 it's revealed she's in love with Zatch.